 If the connection was successful, you should be able to see your Tumblr blog listed in the WordPress importer tool.
 Click on the “Import This Blog” button (on the far right), and wait for the transfer to be complete.

-Please note that speed of the transfer depends on several factors, including the size of your blog so have patience, and let the tool do its magic.
+Please note that the speed of the transfer depends on several factors, including the size of your blog so have patience, and let the tool do its magic.
 Just take a few sips more while waiting, and do not smash keyboard if things go slow (you will need the keyboard to continue the transfer).

 The importer tool will notify you once it’s done, and you should see the results on the same page (Posts Imported, Drafts Imported, and Pages Imported).